Oklahoma City University | Vivian Wimberly Center for Ethics and… Skip to content

 Required Course Credits: 7

-PHIL/REL 2213 Introduction to Moral & Social Philosophy: 3
+PHIL/REL 2213 Moral & Social Philosophy: 3

-PHIL 3114 History of Philosophy I or
+PHIL 3114 Ancient and Medieval Philosophy or

-PHIL 3214 History of Philosophy II or
+PHIL 3214 Modern Philosophy or

-PHIL 3314 History of Philosophy III: 4 credits
+PHIL 3314 Knowledge and Reality: 4 credits

 Electives (select three): 9 Credits